 What should I do in order to reduce my risk of drought?
 Urban dwellers:

-- The most important safeguard against drought is to conserve water. - Make use of rainwater harvesting techniques (e.g.) introduce a small reservoir or tank in your garden and channel rainwater from your roof into the tank). - Recycle used water to irrigate your garden (e.g. bath and shower water).
+- The most important safeguard against drought is to conserve water. - Make use of rainwater harvesting techniques (e.g. introduce a small reservoir or tank in your garden and channel rainwater from your roof into the tank). - Recycle used water to irrigate your garden (e.g. bath and shower water).

-Bural dwellers:
+Rural dwellers:

-- identify areas which are drought prone (historical) information, and traditional knowledge can be useful) . - Determine who are the react at risk to drought is a. farmers with rain-fed crops, families reliant on a single source of waterb. - Modify and vary crop and gracing patterns (rather plant. drought registent seeds, use feedlots and protect scrubs. and trees? - Improve animal husbandry (maintain smaller herds, eliminate unproductive animals, improve breeding practices). - Build water retention dams and protect against. evaporation. - Use rainwater harvesting to fill up reservoirs and dams. - Improve imigation and make use of drip imigation.
+- Identify areas which are drought prone (historical information, and traditional knowledge can be useful). - Determine who are the most at risk to drought (e.g. farmers with rain-fed crops, families reliant on a single source of water). - Modify and vary crop and grazing patterns (rather plant drought resistant seeds, use feedlots and protect scrubs and trees).

+- Improve animal husbandry (maintain smaller herds, eliminate unproductive animals, improve breeding practices). - Build water retention dams and protect against evaporation. - Use rainwater harvesting to fill up reservoirs and dams. - Improve irrigation and make use of drip irrigation.